marioy47/blog-posts/gatsby-developer-site-portfolio-and-blog/index.md

 python -m SimpleHTTPServer 9000
 ```

+Then open a browser and point it to `https://localhost:9000` and you'll see the standard Gatsby's welcome page.

+## Start the configuration
-## Configure the blog metadata to make it more SEO friendly

-Edit `gatsby-config.js` file and change the metadata.
-Basically change:
+First, lets configure the blog metadata to make it more SEO friendly.
+Edit `gatsby-config.js` file and change the metadata:

 - The `siteMetadata.title`
 - The `siteMetadata.description`